wp-plugins/woocommerce-variation-details-on-page-product/readme.txt

 1. Volumetric dimensions and weight.
 [Click for larger image view](http://www.wordpress.org/extend/plugins/woocommerce-variation-details-on-page-product/screenshot-4.jpg)

 == Changelog ==

+= 3.1.2.2 =
+* Automatically display variation details if default selection is defined
+* Fix a bug that would cause display weight unit even if there was no weight variation set

 = 3.1.2.1 =
 * Bring back PHP 5.2 support